 If your friends have been bending your ear for the last six months about how you really must read some Brandon Sanderson.
 Sound like very good friends to me 🙂 Then ask them to send you a link.
 Again, top right hand side of the book page, it’s easy-peasy to recommend any books to your friends and send them a nice wee message explaining why you just know they’ll love it.

-There are oodles more ways to get great book recommendations on goodreads and I’ll be sharing some more of my favourites in Part 2.
-But for now, I’m pretty sure these’ll keep you going ‘til then.
+There are oodles more ways to get great book recommendations on goodreads and I share more of my faves in Part 2.
+But for now, I’m pretty sure these’ll keep you going.